gituser-rk/led-wall-clock/README.md

 # Configuration
 ## weather.py
-Fetch data (temperature ...) and write to variables
+Fetch data (temperature ...) from ioBroker and write to variables
 ## dimmer.py
-Set location (coordinates) and high/low brigthness level
+Set location (coordinates) and high/low brightness level
 ## display.py
 Define what to be shown and where at the LED Matrix Display